 The lighthouse is no longer operational or open to visitors these days, but you can take the steps to the first level for views of the sea and city.

 If you time your walk right you’ll get to see one of the best sunsets in Crete.
-Watch it from the lighthouse itself or, like us, from the viewpoint on the breakwater.
+Watch it from the lighthouse itself or, like us, from the viewpoint up on the breakwater.
 From there, there are stunning views of the sun dropping down behind the lighthouse.
 This seemed a popular spot with locals to sit and enjoy a sunset beer or wine – wish we’d thought of that.

 5. Shop in The Municipal Market (Agora)

-You’ll find fresh meat, fish, fruit and vegetables, alongside herbs and spices, honey, cheeses, olive oil, pastries, and wine and spirits.
+You’ll find fresh meat, fish, fruit and vegetables, herbs and spices, honey, cheeses, olive oil, pastries, and wine and spirits.
 There are also several small local tavernas serving up traditional dishes from early morning to dusk.
-We love exploring local food markets like this and recommend the Agora market an unmissable experience for foodies.
+We love exploring local food markets like this and recommend the Agora market as an unmissable experience for foodies.

 6. Explore Historic and Religious Sites

-There are many historic and religious sites to visit and explore in Chania city.
+There are many historic and religious sites to visit and explore in Chania City.
 Here are some of them:

 Greek Orthodox Cathedral